wil-scott/personal-portfolio/content/posts/opi_part1.md

 4. Orange Pi Zero3
 5. Power supply (USB-C Adapter)
 6. Linux environment (I used a VM running Ubuntu Server)
-7. Toolchain - creating a boot image requires quite a few packages, so run the below Linux environment has the necessary packages to complete this guide.
+7. Toolchain - creating a boot image requires quite a few packages.
+Running the following command should install the majority of the packages you will need:
 ```
 sudo apt-get -y swig python3-dev build-essential device-tree-compiler git screen
 ```